Counselling and Psychotherapy

 I offer an initial consultation free of charge.
 This is an opportunity for you to tell me a little about yourself and what you are looking for, and for me to answer any questions you might have.
 I advise people to 'shop around' when looking for a therapist.
-Seeking therapy can be both a big step and a big commitment, I believe that it is important to try and find someone who feels like a good fit.
-Offering a first meeting free of charge makes this possible without any initial financial cost.
+I believe that it is important to try and find a therapist who feels like a good fit.
+Offering a first meeting free of charge makes this possible without any initial financial pressure.

 Should we choose to work together I offer individual therapy sessions on either a short or long-term basis.
 This can be something we agree on at the beginning, or work out as we go along.

 I offer one hour sessions at £40.
 Subject to availability I also offer three sessions a week at a concessionary rate of £25 for students or those on low incomes.